Kong/unirest-java/README.md

 [![DepShield Badge](https://depshield.sonatype.org/badges/OpenUnirest/unirest-java/depshield.svg)](https://depshield.github.io)

 ## About This Repository
-This repo is an updated, maintained, and independenct fork of the original Mashape/Kong Unirest-Java project.
+This repo is an updated, maintained, and independent fork of the original Mashape/Kong Unirest-Java project.
 That project is no longer being maintained so this project was set up to keep it alive.

-There are several such forks in the world.
-The guiding principals of this project is:
-   * ***Maintain backwards compatibity whenever possible with the original project***: Other than a namespace change your code should work exactly like it did before for the vast majority of use cases.
-   * ***Security Patches are a Top Priority!***
-   * ***Move the project forward into modern Java***: This project does require Java 8 as a minimum.
+##### See the [UPGRADE_GUIDE](UPGRADE_GUIDE.md) for differences between this library and last kong release.

 ## Install With [Maven](https://mvnrepository.com/artifact/io.github.openunirest/unirest-java)
 ```